Interborough Express (IBX)

 Environmental review process ongoing

-IBX Community Council meeting
+IBX Community Council established

 Composed by representatives of community boards, elected officials, community-based organizations, advocacy groups, and housing and health organizations, the Community Council will meet quarterly to review and discuss to project updates and provide feedback received from the community.